lawrencerowland/project_innovation_app/README.md

 ## Running

-Open `webapp/index.html` in a browser.
+Open https://lawrencerowland.github.io/project_innovation_app/webapp/index.html.
 Ideas entered are stored in the browser's local storage and will persist for future visits on the same browser.